Chapter 22. Spring.NET Web Framework

 <object id="myObject" type="MyType, MyAssembly" scope="application | session | request"/>

-One thing to keep in mind is that objects can only reference other objects that are in the same or broader scope.
-This means that application-scoped objects can only reference other application-scoped, session-scoped objects can reference both session and application-scoped objects, and finally, request-scoped objects can reference other request, session or application-scoped objects.
-Also, prototype objects (and that includes all ASP.NET web pages defined within Spring.NET context) can reference singleton objects from any scope, as well as other prototype objects.
+Objects can only reference other objects that are in the same or broader scope.
+This means that application-scoped objects can only reference other application-scoped objects, session-scoped objects can reference both session and application-scoped objects, and request-scoped objects can reference other request-, session-, or application-scoped objects.
+Also, prototype objects (including all ASP.NET web pages defined within Spring.NET context) can reference singleton objects from any scope, as well as other prototype objects.

 Support for ASP.NET 1.1 master pages in Spring.Web is very similar to the support for master pages in ASP.NET 2.0.

-The idea is that a web developer can define a layout template for the site as a master page and specify content place holders that other pages can then reference and populate.
+A web developer can define a layout template for the site as a master page and specify content placeholders that other pages can then reference and populate.
 A sample master page (MasterLayout.ascx) could look like this:

 <%@ Control language="c#" Codebehind="MasterLayout.ascx.cs" AutoEventWireup="false" Inherits="MyApp.Web.UI.MasterLyout" %>